bruno-cabrita/ntfy-docker/README.md

 4. Click the **Deploy** button

 5. To add an admin, enter container terminal and run the command: `ntfy user add --role=admin <john>`

+5. To add an anonymous account for webhooks, enter container terminal and run the command: `ntfy access everyone "webhooks" write`

 6. Browse to the url set in `NTFY_BASE_URL` environment variable.